majakurcius/compass/components/connector/docs/08-02-maintain-secure-connection-with-compass.md

 ## Get the CSR information and configuration details from Kyma using the client certificate

-To fetch the configuration, make a call to the Certificate-Secured Connector URL using the client certificate.
+To fetch the configuration, make a call to the Certificate-Secured Connector URL using the client certificate and key.
 The Certificate-Secured Connector URL is the `certificateSecuredConnectorURL` obtained when establishing a secure connection with Compass.
 Send this query with the call:

 ```graphql
 query {
     result: configuration {